You’ve arrived at the website of my new story, The Ickabog.

 I had the idea for The Ickabog a long time ago and read it to my two younger children chapter by chapter each night while I was working on it.
 However, when the time came to publish it, I decided to put out a book for adults instead, which is how The Ickabog ended up in the attic.
 I became busy with other things, and even though I loved the story, over the years I came to think of it as something that was just for my own children.

-Then this lockdown happened.
-It’s been very hard on children, in particular, so I brought The Ickabog down from the attic, read it for the first time in years, rewrote bits of it and then read it to my children again.
+Then lockdown happened.
+It was very hard on children, in particular, so I brought The Ickabog down from the attic, read it for the first time in years, rewrote bits of it and then read it to my children again.
 They told me to put back in some bits they’d liked when they were little, and here we are!

-When the book is published in November, I’m going to donate all my royalties to help people who have been affected by the coronavirus.
-We’ll give full details later in the year.
+When the book is published in November, I’m going to donate all my royalties to help vulnerable people who have been affected by the coronavirus.